idibidiart/the-great-api-masher/README.md

 The overall proposal is to make UI development more agile by leveraging GraphQL to declaratively implement data flow, leaving the UI a thin I/O layer, with only the dynamic behaviors required for interactivity.

 Ultimately, UI components can be generated from the data as suggestions for the developer and designers can customize them.
+The idea is to ultimately generate 80% of code involved in developing a front-end app, through a mix of declarative paradigms and automation.

 ## Visual TL;DR